A Kernel Stein Test for Comparing Latent Variable Models: A relative goodness-of-fit test

 \section{A relative goodness-of-fit test}

 We now address the setting of statistical testing for model comparison.
-We begin this section by introducing our problem settings and notation.
-We then extend the KSD to latent variable models and propose a U-statistic estimator, whereby our test statistic is formed.
-Lastly, we illustrate how our test would be applied to particular models.
+We begin this section with our problem settings and notation, and then define a test by showing the asymptotic normality of approximate U-statistics.